edgepointlearning/edgepointlearning.com/src/collections/blog/2019/2019-12-11-employee-engagement-research.md

   name: Michael Hansen
 ---

-As we near the end of the year, it’s time to look at the key findings in employee engagement research from 2019.
-Here are the top learning research articles on employee training and development and workplace engagement, and what they could mean for your employees in 2020.
+Here are the top learning research articles on employee training and development and workplace engagement, and what they could mean for your employees in the future.

 ## 1. Gratitude in the workplace goes a long way